wahyukmr/JavaScript-Programming/README.md

   - Spread operators work on all iterable data types (can be changed)

   ### ~ Rest Pattern and Parameters :
-  - Rest Pattern = collect some elements (the rest of the elements) and condense them into an array
+  - Rest Pattern = used to marge a list of functions arguments into an array
+  - Uses it in the argument list of the function, which allows it to accept an unlimited number of arguments and they will all be concatenated into one array
   - Rest Pattern is the opposite of spread operator
   - Operator spread used when writing values and separated by commas
   - While Rest Pattern used when writing variable names and separated by commas